Optimizing resource efficiencies for scalable full-stack quantum computers: Metric-Noise-Resource Methodology

-The MNR methodology relates a metric to its resource cost.
+MNR relates a metric to its macroscopic resource cost.
 This makes it drastically different from the common point of view to-date, which has been to target the largest metrics, whatever the resource cost.
 It was inspired by our earlier work \cite{PRXQuantum}, which pointed out that a constraint on resources has a profound effect on fault-tolerant quantum computing.
-The current work takes the reciprocal approach to Ref.~\cite{PRXQuantum}: here, we fix the metric and minimize the resources, while \cite{PRXQuantum} maximized the metric for fixed resources.
-In either case, one needs our MNR methodology to quantify such effects in a concrete system.

-In practice, the MNR methodology can be applied either at the quantum level, allowing one to estimate fundamental quantum computing costs, or at the macroscopic level, taking into account macroscopic resource costs.
-One may think that only the latter is relevant for practical purposes.
-However as argued above, modeling the quantum level is not optional.
-It is the only way to understand how the control parameters impact the relation between the metric, the noise, and the resources required by those control parameters.
-Thus resource-efficient design is unachievable if one is blind to the fundamental quantum level when engineering the macroscopic level, or if one is blind to macroscopic engineering when working at the quantum level.
+However unlike here, we only considered quantum-level resources.